Vaithre/lunar-plasma/README.md

 Hardware-dependent tests are reported as skipped when the required device is not available.
 If a component fails, the final output lists that component and every failed subtest with its error.

+## AI Use

+Contributions may use AI, subject to the following conditions:

+- Please read, review, and modify the code wherever necessary.
+You are responsible for the code regardless of how it was created.
+- Do not attribute the contribution to Claude or similar tools.
+This is essentially an advertising method.
+The same applies to the contents of the code itself.
+- Try to write commit messages yourself.
+LLM-style wording is quite annoying.

+Despite this, AI use is not prohibited, far from it.
+The prototype for this project was accelerated considerably through tools such as Codex.
+That does not mean I am unfamiliar with the code structure or blindly accept AI output.
+I constantly change AI generated details and test the program's effects on real hardware.
+You should do the same!

 ## License

 Lunar Plasma is licensed under the [GNU Lesser General Public License v3.0](LICENSE.md).